 Mathematics is largely considered by students - and some teachers - as a "dreaded subject”, and is being taught without experiential learning.
-Akshara Ganitha program is designed keeping principles of constructivism in mind for joyful learning of math in classes 1 to 5.
+The Ganitha Kalika Andolana (GKA) program is designed keeping principles of constructivism in mind for joyful learning of math in classes 1 to 5.

 It is designed as a support for primary school Maths teachers to ensure that the key goals set by National Curriculum Framework-2005 for teaching of Mathematics.
 This is achieved without being a burden on the teachers themselves as the programme dovetails with the current textbooks, classroom instruction practices, examinations and reporting requirements in government schools.

 The objective of the GKAprogram is:

 - Able to retain this learning

 - Apply it in real life

 - Can solve problems with ease

 The program will cover all the topics prescribed in the textbook / syllabus, however, the sequence of introduction may be altered.
 It will be divided in four areas (aligning broadly with the areas defined in the syllabus): Number Concepts, Money & Measurements, Geometry and Data Handling.

 A child creates her own knowledge by engaging with the concrete teaching learning materials in the kit while the teacher facilitates the process.
 The methodology introduces concepts in a graded manner focussing on the broader vision of mathematics.
 The focus is on the activity based experiential learning that enhances child’s ability to think mathematically, see patterns and structures and handle abstractions rather than rote memorisation or mastering procedures.